Have you heard of coco fibre for cannabis cultivation? Here you can discover the secrets of this miraculous substrate.

 What is coconut fibre?

-Coconut fiber is currently one of the most popular and widely used substrates for growing cannabis and more.
+Coconut fiber is currently one of the most popular and widely used substrates for growing weed seeds and more.

 Everything from the coconut is used!
 Between the shell and outer covering of coconuts (mainly grown in Sri Lanka and India) all can be extracted when the coconut is fully ripe (brown fibre) or before it is fully developed (white fibre).